SoftEng-HEIGVD/Teaching-HEIGVD-RES-2021/README.md

   * One student implements the client
   * One student implement the server
   * Try to make the client and the server work together, troubleshoot and review each other code
+* This is the URL for an old lab (Roulette Protocol) that I talked about during the lecture.
+Once again, you do not have to do this lab, but it is interesting for you to read the code to understand the structure of a multi-threaded TCP server implementing a custom application-level protocol.

 ## Week 6